softwarica-github/coursework1-Spandan-Bhattarai/README.md

 ### Prerequisites

-You will need local server and Xampp server.
+You will need tkinter, requests and unittest modules of python.

 ### Installation